-Daisy Salinas is a San Antonio-based Xicana feminist zinester, punk musician, fest curator, activist and poet whose work explores themes of feminism, decolonization, and social justice.
+Daisy Salinas is a San Antonio-based Xicana feminist zinester, punk musician, fest curator, and activist whose work explores themes of feminism, decolonization, and social justice.
 Through creating fanzines, punk rock music, and D.I.Y fests, Daisy’s goal is to become the person she needed when she was younger.

 Originally about her experiences as a feminist punk of color, Daisy published Muchacha Fanzine in 2010 and it has since grown into a D.I.Y Native Xicana Feminist fanzine that has become an essential space for radical creatives of color.
 Muchacha Fanzine‘s goal is to promote social consciousness and decolonize minds through dismantling the colonial white supremacist heteropatriarchy.

 In addition to zine-making, Daisy’s greatest passion is music.
 She founded the bands Alien Midwife, Mendiga Desgrasiada, and currently fronts the San Antonio Anti-System Tejana punk act Frijolera Riot.

 Daisy’s passion in amplifying the work of marginalized artists also informs her work as a festival curator and activist.
 She has curated a variety of radical D.I.Y music and art festivals including Fem Fest 2011, Ladypalooza 2011, Femme Fest 2012-2014, Brown Queen 2013, Alien Sister 2015-2016, Xingonas in the Pit 2018, Decolonizing the Tricentennial 2018, Black and Brown Punk Fest TX 2018-2019, and Afropunk in the Pit 2019.